Keysoe Row Baptist Chapel

 In the years between 1834 and 1848 twenty seven people joined Keysoe Row meeting.
 Between 1834 and 1871 or 1872 the pastor was John Woolston and it is known, from the church book of Thurleigh Baptist Church that on his resignation the Keysoe Row meeting closed until July 1872 when Thurleigh’s pastor George Chandler became the new pastor at Keysoe Row whilst continuing at Thurleigh.
 On the last Sunday in March 1851 a census was held of church attendance across the kingdom.
 John Woolston reported that at Keysoe Row there were eighty free seats.
 Attendance had been 30 in the morning, 40 in the afternoon and 20 in the evening, the average for preceding months being 35 per service.

 Under George Chandler’s leadership 22 members were added to the meeting.
 In his 1959 history H G Tibbutt noted that American airmen from nearby Chelveston [Northamptonshire] preached at Keysoe Row.
-In 1973 the meeting was united with the Thurleigh Baptist Church [X349/3].
-In 1987 it was reported that the chapel was in a “happy and fruitful relationship … the Row Chapel now goes from strength to strength under the leadership of its pastor Richard Ledger”.
-However, in 2014 planning permission was sought to change the use of the chapel from religious to residential, so evidently the chapel has closed.
+In the early 1970s the Baptist churches of Thurleigh, Little Staughton and Keysoe Row came under the supervision of Brickhill’s assistant minister, Rev Philip Campion.
+Little Staughton later withdrew from the arrangement but Thurleigh and Keysoe Row grew closer together and worshipped alternately in each village.
+In October 1978 the two churches became officially one as Keysoe Row and Thurleigh Baptist church [Z1801/2/1].
+In 1987 it was reported that the chapel was in a “happy and fruitful relationship … the Row Chapel now goes from strength to strength under the leadership of its pastor Richard Ledger” [X349/3].

 The former Baptist church March 2016